syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### cancelEdit()
 {:#methods:canceledit}

-To cancel the edited state of an item in gantt
+To cancel the edited state of an item in Gantt

 #### Example